(Posted Apr. 22, 2018)

 Vaulter Scott Houston (Northwest Guilford HS/UNC) scored his biggest pro victory by upsetting reigning champion Sam Kendricks at the USATF Indoor Championships in Albuquerque.

-Houston, who had a previous indoor PR of 18-8.75, cleared 19-1.5 to win his first national title.
+Houston, who had a previous indoor PR of 18-8.75, and outdoor PR of 18-11.5, cleared 19-1.5 to win his first national title.
 He qualified for the US team to compete at the IAAF World Indoor Championships March 4 in Birmingham, England.

 His best high school performance outdoors was 16-3 and indoors 16-10.

 Houston hands Kendricks rare loss on American soil to secure first national title - DyeStat

 Interview - DyeStat

 Lawson and Houston Impress at US Indoor Championships - IAAF.org